Yolanda Wisher: Works by Wisher

-Wisher has also published in periodicals including American Poetry Review, Black Arts Quarterly, Chain, Drumvoices Revue, Fence, Hanging Loose, Melus, Meridians Feminism, Race, Transnationalism, nocturnes (re)view of the literary arts, Open Letter, Ploughshares, and POeP!.
+Wisher has also published in periodicals including The American Poetry Review, Black Arts Quarterly, Chain, Drumvoices Revue, Fence, Hanging Loose, Melus, Meridians Feminism, Race, Transnationalism, nocturnes (re)view of the literary arts, Open Letter, Ploughshares, and POeP!.

 Awards and honors

-Wisher was chosen as the poet laureate of Montgomery County, Pennsylvania, in 1999 and later selected as the third poet laureate of Philadelphia in 2016, by mayor-elect Jim Kenney.
+Wisher was chosen as the poet laureate of Montgomery County, Pennsylvania, in 1999, and later selected as the third poet laureate of Philadelphia in 2016, by mayor-elect Jim Kenney.

 She was a fellow of the Cave Canem Foundation from 1999 to 2000 and has published in their anthology Gathering Ground (2013).

-She received a Leeway Art and Change grant in 2008. and was the recipient of a Pew Center for Arts and Heritage grant for 2015.
+She received a Leeway Art and Change grant in 2008, and was the recipient of a Pew Center for Arts and Heritage grant for 2015.